-- 1. Base activities on students knowledge/skills and your site protocols. - 2.
+- 1. Base activities on students' knowledge/skills and your site protocols. - 2.
 Give student multiple attempts to achieve excellence. - 3.
 Example Learning Activities provide consistency across experiences so all students taking the same core rotation receive similar experiences.

-Element Example Learning Objectives Comments

-or Activities

-Pharmacist Patient Care (PPC)

-PPC 1.
-Efficiently and appropriately optimize patient-specific outcomes using the Pharmacist Patient Care Process (PPCP) in the community pharmacy setting, including collaboration with other healthcare professionals. interpret it based on results of monitoring parameters to support improved patient outcomes Perform disease state management services Conduct formal MTM process Assess and resolve problems identified as part of prospective or retrospective drug utilization review.
-Make recommendations and/or modify care plans to address patient specific needs When possible, initiate/change drug therapy to address patient specific needs Perform CMR when appropriate and make Preferred that this competency include Disease State Management (DSM) AND/OR Medication Therapy Management (MTM) so that this experience is an advanced community experience as opposed to the introductory community experience.
+Element Example Learning Objectives or Activities Comments Pharmacist Patient Care (PPC) PPC 1.
+Efficiently and appropriately optimize patient-specific outcomes using the Pharmacist Patient Care Process (PPCP) in the community pharmacy setting, including collaboration with other healthcare professionals.
+Collect patient information and interpret it based on results of monitoring parameters to support improved patient outcomes Perform disease state management services Conduct formal MTM process Assess and resolve problems identified as part of prospective or retrospective drug utilization review.
+Make recommendations and/or modify care plans to address patient specific needs When possible, initiate/change drug therapy to address patient specific needs Perform CMR when appropriate and make recommendations/changes accordingly Prepare and deliver a patient case presentation Preferred that this competency included Disease State Management (DSM) AND/OR Medication Therapy Management (MTM) so that this experience is an advanced community experience as opposed to the introductory community experience.
 We have split out disease state management (DSM) from MTM, because in reality it is a different process.
 DSM refers to collaborative practice, which varies site-to-site and state-to-state, where as MTM is a specific reimbursed service/process.
 Recognizing that MTM is delivered in many ways and may vary with plans, we did not specify "Perform a CMR" as the competency itself but provided some flexibility in demonstrating this competency.